 Brad Rolph is one of Canada's leading transfer pricing advisers.
-His practice is focused on helping his clients plan, implement, monitor and then document transfer pricing policies that strategically optimize their tax-efficient supply chains.
-He is also very proficient at pricing intercompany financial transactions.
+His practice is focused on helping his clients plan, implement, document and defend their transfer pricing policies that strategically optimize their tax-efficient supply chains.
+He specializes at pricing complex transactions in particular intercompany financial transactions.
 He has successfully defended transfer pricing policies under audit, at appeals, and at competent authority.
 He has also negotiated unilateral Advance Pricing Arrangements (APAs) and coordinated bi-lateral APAs.
 Brad provides litigation support and expert witness reports to law firms representing clients with transfer price issues.
-He has been qualified as a transfer pricing expert by the Tax Court of Canada.
+He has been qualified as a transfer pricing expert and given testimony at the Tax Court of Canada.

 He is a frequent speaker and author on transfer pricing matters.
-Recently, he has spoken about the impact of BEPS on financial transactions at a TP Minds conference and about the link between custom valuations and transfer pricing during a series of webinars with the Canadian Association of Importers and Exporters.
-He has also been published by Euromoney ('GlaxoSmithKline case: Legal form and economic relevance prevail', International Tax Review, April 2013; 'Canada: a year in review,' Euromoney Yearbooks Transfer Pricing Review 2012-13) and Tax Management International ('Limited-Function Distributors: Alternatives to the Canada Revenue Agency's Co-Distributor Approach,' BNA Tax Management Transfer Pricing Report, Vol. 19, No. 2, May 20 2010).
+Recently, he has presented a workshop on financial transactions at a TP Minds conference and about the link between custom valuations and transfer pricing during a series of webinars with the Canadian Association of Importers and Exporters.
+He has also been published by the International Fiscal Association ("The Future of Transfer Pricing") Euromoney ('GlaxoSmithKline case: Legal form and economic relevance prevail', International Tax Review, April 2013; 'Canada: a year in review,' Euromoney Yearbooks Transfer Pricing Review 2012-13) and Tax Management International ('Limited-Function Distributors: Alternatives to the Canada Revenue Agency's Co-Distributor Approach,' BNA Tax Management Transfer Pricing Report, Vol. 19, No. 2, May 20 2010).

 Before he joined Grant Thornton to lead its Canadian transfer pricing practice, Mr Rolph held senior positions at two transfer pricing boutiques and was a partner and the chief economist of the national transfer pricing group at a Big Four firm in Canada.
 Prior to being a pioneer in Canadian transfer pricing, he was a tax and fiscal policy adviser at the Ontario Ministry of Finance where he specialized in corporate tax, employment taxes, and tax expenditures.